 When the small memory footprint of a KEEL engine is an advantage KEEL technology is implemented in two or three small subroutines.
-The size of the subroutines does NOT expand if the system increases in size or complexity.
+The size of the subroutines does not change as the system expands or the complexity increases.

 The remainder of the system is made up of tables.
 These take much less space than "code".